 See Appendix B.

 The Florida State University Center for Academic Retention and Enhancement, (CARE), is an academic support unit that assists the University in its outreach and support to undergraduate students who may be disadvantaged due to economic, educational, family or cultural circumstances.
 CARE provides programs and services that are targeted to first-generation college students and helps to facilitate those students’ preparation, recruitment, adjustment, retention and graduation from college.
 CARE implements programs and services for eligible entering first-year students, as well as for selected middle and high-school students with similar backgrounds.
 It also houses the Unconquered Scholars Program, which provides support to students who experienced homelessness.
 CARE has been recognized nationally for its outstanding work.

-The Combined Bachelor’s/Master’s Degree Programs provide academically talented students an opportunity to complete both a bachelor’s and a master’s degree.
+The Combined Bachelor’s/Master’s Degree Pathway(s) provide academically talented students an opportunity to complete both a bachelor’s and a master’s degree.
 These programs allow recognition of certain graduate courses for both degrees.

 Information on available programs, student application procedures, and procedures for departments wishing to develop combined programs is available on the Graduate School website.
 Various departments also offer the possibility of combined master’s and doctoral degree programs.
 Interested students should contact the appropriate department chair’s or dean’s office, and faculty members interested in developing a combined degree option should contact the Office of Faculty Development and Advancement at 850-644-6876.